Chapter 5. COM Servers

 doesn’t maintain state to tell it what instance class to create.

-Therefore, each class must have its own unique vtable
+Therefore, each class must have its own unique vtable that

-points to a unique CreateInstance
+points to a unique CreateInstance method that calls new on

 the appropriate class.
 This is a total of 84 bytes.